Utsav-Lal/Personal-Projects/MusicExpander/README.md

 Created March 2025

 Run newmidi.py and enter in a midi file.
-This will create a new file that adds more notes to the music by recognizing the chords at each beat.
+This will create a new file that adds more notes to the music while still retaining the original tune, making it more complex.
+At each beat, it uses mathematical methods to determine which chord the notes at that beat fall under, and adds more notes along that chord.